OnlyMegabit/Unity-Event-Bus/README.md

 ```

 #### After: Decoupled (Event Bus)
 The `UserCredits` script is now "independent."
 It simply shouts that credits have been spent.
-It doesn't care if a UI exists, if a Sound System is listening, or if any other script is tracking that.
+It doesn't care if a UI exists, if a Sound System is listening, or if any other script is tracking it.
 ```csharp
 // UserCredits.cs
 public class UserCredits : MonoBehaviour {